 Tutoring Feedback / Teaching Style:

 document.
-I have taught students who range from high school, all the way up to seniors citizens and plenty in-between.
+I have taught students who range from middle school, all the way up to senior citizens and plenty in-between.
 I do my best to teach students as simple as possible and to help students get a good grasp on general concepts that can help them now and in the future.
-I also don’t charge a lot for my hourly fee compared to most tutors, with similar or more experience, since I don’t believe in overcharging for knowledge and skills.
+I also don’t charge a lot for my hourly fee compared to most tutors, with similar or less experience, since I don’t believe in overcharging for knowledge and skills.
 I only use private tutoring as a means to help pay for weekly food costs during college.
 Also people often tell me I have a slight Texan accent when I speak since I was born and raised here.
 Don’t feel afraid to mention it if you’re curious cause it’s honestly just the way I grew up speaking at school and among my friends.

 Personal Background / Work Ethic:

 A little more personal information about me that explains what kind of person I am.
 I grew up in a very low-income family, contrary to the typically Asian family whose parents are engineers or doctors.
 My dad works as a flea marketer selling electronics and games while my mom works as a temporary employee through a staffing agency.
 I was never able to ask my parents for help on homework growing up since they didn't have the knowledge or education to do so.
 I spent most of my nights in high school trying to just get through the homework.
 Most of my peers only spent about 2 hours a day doing their homework, while I spent about 4 hours trying to do the same work.
 People often assumed when I was growing up that all the stuff we learned in high school and college just came easy to me and that was why I was able to make such high grades.
 However, people fail to realize that the reason I excel is because I put in the work to understand and master everything I chose to learn.
 Even though I was a slower learner than most my peers, I still gave it my all even if it meant spending more time doing math homework, leaving earlier in the morning so I could ask my teacher for help with writing